Get your coin. Make rent.

 Everyone shares the showrunning responsibilities: framing scenes, narrating (if your show has a narrator), introducing new plot points, playing bit parts (including every character that the roommates encounter), and deciding when it’s time to cut to the next scene.
 Each of these scenes should take 1-3 minutes.

-Quick Scenes are when players can start using the mechanics described in the Using Your Coin section: answering their character’s Classic Question to unlock their coin, and then in a later scene, using their coin to try to resolve the plot.
+Quick Scenes are when players can start using the mechanics described in the Coin Mechanics section: answering their character’s Classic Question to unlock their coin, and then in a later scene, using their coin to try to resolve the plot.
 Quick scenes continue to cut back and forth between the A Plot and the B Plot until one of them either succeeds or fails.

-This is a past-paced game, so players shouldn’t be shy about answering their Classic Question early, or being the first to flip their coin.
+This is a fast-paced game, so players shouldn’t be shy about answering their Classic Question early, or being the first to flip their coin.
 It’s possible that the very first coin flip of the game is the one that seals the fate of both plots.
 Don’t worry!
 That’s great!

 One Succeeds, One Fails